rxshabN/MPL-treasurehunt-be/README.md

 - [License](#license)

 <!-- ABOUT THE PROJECT -->

 ## About The Project

-This is the backend API for the Math Premier League (MPL), SIAM-VIT's Flagship Event in VIT's fest, GraVITas
+This is the backend API for the Math Premier League (MPL), SIAM-VIT's Flagship Event in VIT's fest, GraVITas.
+This API is used to manage the check of the answer entered by the user in the clues.
+The API is built using Go Lang Fiber.

 ### Built With